archi-jusi/mini-project/README.md

 Explanation:

 I've decided to put the project 3 and 4 in the same Cloudformation Template as it's like a 2-tier project and they are working together.
+A new VPC is created for this project with 2 public subnets and 3 private subnets.

 The Database can use a Multi-AZ and a replica DB optionally.

 As the EC2 instance is like a bastion or Jumphost to manage the Database, I didn't make an ASG and a NLB.

 The DataBase port (3306) is opened only from the security group of the EC2 instance.

-If using a NLB and we want it redundant, it will increase the cost quite a lot so I've decided to make a tradeoff in term of redundancy in favor of cost.
+If using a NLB and we want it redundant, it will increase the cost so I've decided to make a tradeoff in term of redundancy in favor of cost and complexity and time.
 This will be different of course follow each case.

 If there is any issue with the EC2 instance, it will be very fast to deployed a new one using the cloudformation template.

-On each solution, there is always a tradeoff to do between performance, security, cost and redundancy, and time and complexity to implement.

 I had to decide between redundancy and autoscaling for EC2 and security and cost for all the solution but not only, time to implement and documentation was as well in the balance, I've decided to go for the second one as security should go always first in my opinion.

 The EC2 instance will use parameter store to get the latest AMI Amazon Linux 2 in the region where it will be deployed.

-Improvement if more time to experiment:
+Improvement to do:

+Project 1:
+- Set versioning on the bucket and create a python script to empty the bucket

+Project 2:
+- Add parameter to get all ec2 on all region

+Project 3 & 4:

 - for the password of the DB -> Use of Secret Manager for rotation password
   - I've tested with Parameter Store and it was working well for the DB but didn't manage to make it work and get the information from the EC2
+-  Encrypted The DB
--
+-  Add monitoring
+-  Add backup for the EC2 - need ?
+If it's only a bastion host it will go faster to deploy again than restore